-To view workspaces for the server to which you are connected, do either of the following:
+To view workspaces for the server to which you are connected, do one of the following:

-- 1. Go to View > Workspaces or select the Workspace icon in the toolbar to open the Workspaces tab. - Double-click a workspace row to display the details of the client workspace specification. - 2.
-Open the Select Workspace dialog. - Double-click a workspace row to display the details of the client workspace specification.
+- Go to View > Workspaces.
+Then double-click a workspace row in the Workspaces tab to display the details of the client workspace specification. - Open the Select Workspace dialog (for details, see "Switch workspaces" on page 23).
+Then double-click a workspace row to display the details of the client workspace specification.